Seasonal thaws under mid-to-low pressure atmospheres on Early Mars: Results

 The results for the BLGH model are reported in Fig.~\ref{fig:results_timefraction}.
 The other models are not shown but the general considerations that we draw here apply also on them.
 A first distinction can be made between the region of each parameter space in which deglaciated conditions are permanent from the region in which they are seasonal.
 Permanently warm latitudinal bands are possible only above a certain pressure threshold, independently of the other parameter varied, and are associate with temperate global conditions (i.e. the "warm-and-wet" Early Mars scenario).
 Wherever the existence of a thaw season is primarily linked to the $P_0$ choice (e.g. in the pressure-eccentricity plane), then the seasonality region is small: either the parameter set always prevent deglaciation, or they always allow it.
 This is not strange considering that, if thaws are driven by the presence of relatively high pressures, then the more efficient heat distribution limits the local seasonal variations of temperature.

-On the other hand, seasonal thaws are possible at all pressures, even though in some cases are prevented by atmospheric collapse (see e.g. the upper left panel in Fig.~\ref{fig:results_timefraction}).
+On the other hand, seasonal thaws are possible at all pressures, even though in some cases are prevented by atmospheric collapse (see e.g. panel a in Fig.~\ref{fig:results_timefraction}).
 The duration of the warm season can in principle be very short, but if it is present, it is usually longer than $\sim0.15$ of martian year ($\gtrsim 100$ d).
 In other words, when thawing can occur, then it is not limited to negligibly short ($\lesssim 0.1$) fractions\footnote{Since we calculate the $T_s$ for 48 points along the martian orbit, the minimum possible fraction would be $\sim 0.02$.}.
-For example, a typical fraction value along the border between the non-deglaciating and the deglaciating regions for a 273 K threshold temperature (left column of Fig.~\ref{fig:results_timefraction}) is 0.3.
+For example, a typical fraction value along the border between the non-deglaciating and the deglaciating regions for a 273 K threshold temperature (Fig.~\ref{fig:results_timefraction}, panels a, c and e) is 0.3.
 This happens because $T_{\text{max}}$ nearly always occur in the northern hemisphere, where the surface is covered in water: when ice melts the albedo decreases, making it harder for ice to form again.
 Thus, this is basically a manifestation of a bistability mechanism, albeit on a regional (rather than a global) scale.